MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ## Testing Internet Explorer

-Even though Microsoft Edge supports IE Mode, you can't use WebDriver with Microsoft Edge to test sites in IE Mode.
-To test sites that require IE Mode, use Internet Explorer with [Internet Explorer Driver][GithubSeleniumHqWikiIEDriver].
+Even though Microsoft Edge supports IE Mode, you can't use Microsoft Edge Driver with Microsoft Edge to test sites in IE Mode.
+To test sites that require Internet Explorer, use [Internet Explorer Driver][GithubSeleniumHqWikiIEDriver] with Internet Explorer.

 ## Next steps